Photo by duncan c

 I’m not an expert on the distinction between ethics and morals so correct me if I’m wrong.
 The first example above might be a moral decision rather than an ethical one if the food or drinks manufacturer in question is operating lawfully.
 But then, with organisations such as Monsanto spending millions of dollars each year to influence Congress, is the value of “law” determined by the money politicians accept to change it?
 The banking example seems to be more clear cut.
 If clients are committing a crime, it’s unethical to take their money.

-Either way, as designers it’s up to us to continually question the goals of our work.
+Either way, as designers it’s always up to us to question the goals of our work.

-Definitely read Mike Dempsey’s full post on his blog Graphic Journey.
+Read Mike Dempsey’s full post on Graphic Journey.